Warren Alpert Foundation Professor of Psychiatry and Human Behavior, Professor of Behavioral and Social Sciences

 Overview

 During academic year 2024-25, Dr. Elwy served as a Robert Wood Johnson Foundation Health Policy Fellow in the Washington, D.C. office of U.S. Senator Patty Murray (WA).
-Through this program, coordinated by the National Academy of Medicine, Dr. Elwy brought research evidence into work guided by other members of the health team to draft hearing and meeting memos, talking points, vote recommendations, public heath updates, oversight reports, legislation, and appropriations report language.
+Through this program, coordinated by the National Academy of Medicine, Dr. Elwy brought research evidence into work with Senator Murray's health team to draft hearing and meeting memos, talking points, vote recommendations, public heath updates, oversight reports, legislation, and appropriations report language.

 Dr. Elwy is also a Class of 2024 Presidential Leadership Scholar, a program that brings together bold and principled leaders who are committed to facing critical challenges, both at home and around the world, and who are interested in exploring lessons learned during the administrations of George W. Bush, Bill Clinton, George H.W.
 Bush, and Lyndon B. Johnson.